Dr. Julian Bleecker, BSEE, MSEng, Ph.D.

 He has an MS in HCI Engineering from University of Washington where he worked as a researcher at the Human Interface Technology Lab.
 He received his BS in Electrical Engineering from Cornell University.

 He holds 11 patents, including two he wrote using a great 'patent it yourself' book for his first commercial product, the OMATA One.
-He is often associated with this product company OMATA, which he founded in 2014 and sold in a successful exit in 2022.
+He is often associated with this product company OMATA, which he founded in 2014.
+He ran all aspects of the business for 8 years, eventually selling the company for a successful exit in 2022.

 Julian is the author of Design Fiction: A Short Essay on Design, Science, Fact and Fiction, ‘It's Time To Imagine Harder’, and an author of ‘The Manual of Design Fiction’, the canonical reference for the eponymous practice that has evolved futures practices globally.